-- 1. In Partition Manager select a Logical Drive (Partition) node. - 2.
-To open the Format Partition dialog: - From the toolbar click Format button or use command Actions > Format... from main menu. - Right-click the selected item and click Format... command from the context menu. - 3.
-Adjust dialog options and click Format button to format partition.
+In Partition Manager select a Logical Drive (Partition) node.

+- 2. Open the Format Partition dialog - From the toolbar click Format button or use command Actions > Format... from main menu. - Right-click the selected item and click Format... command from the context menu. - 3.
+Adjust dialog options